Code-Institute-Submissions/letter-bee/README.md

 ![Letter Bee](/wireframes/multi-device-mockup.jpg)

-Welcome to Letter Bee!
+:honeybee: Welcome to Letter Bee!
 Thanks for coming to take a look.
-Letter Bee is a children's game that aims to teach and test children on the letters of the alphabet.
+Letter Bee is a children's game that aims to teach and test children on the letters of the alphabet. :honeybee:

 ## UX
 ---